samply/bridgehead/README.md

 You should talk with your local data protection group regarding the information that is published by Directory sync.

-To enable it, you will need to explicitly set the username and password variables for Directory login in the configuration file of your GitLab repository (e.g. ```bbmri.conf```).
+To enable it, you will need to explicitly set the username and password variables for BBMRI-ERIC Directory login in the configuration file of your GitLab repository (e.g. ```bbmri.conf```).
 Here is an example minimal config:

 ```
 DS_DIRECTORY_USER_NAME=your_directory_username